nmdias/FeedKit/README.md

     return
 }
 ```
-Then go through it's properties.
-The RSS, Atom and JSON Feed Models are rather extensive.
+Then go through it's properties:

+> The RSS and Atom feed Models are rather extensive throughout the supported namespaces in FeedKit.
 These are just a preview.

 #### RSS

 ```swift